DellaCortef/time-series-pocket-reference/README.md

 ### time-series-datasets
 In the **time-series-datasets** file, we will address issues that may surface during the time series data preprocessing step.
 There are certain difficulties imposed by *timestamps*.
 As with any data analysis task, cleaning and properly processing data is often the fundamental step in a timestamp pipeline.
 Sophisticated techniques cannot correct disorganized data.

+### Univariate and Multivariate Time Series

+*Univariate* Time Series have only one variable measured over time. *Multivariate* Time Series are series with multiple variables measured at each **timestamp**.
+They are very useful for analysis, as the calculated variables are often interrelated and show temporal dependencies between them.